stijnherfst/HiveWE/README.md

 - Advanced terrain editing tools (e.g. flood fill, magic wand selection)
 - Or any other functionality you think would be cool

-If you have any questions then don't be afraid to message me here, on the HiveWorkshop (eejin) or on Discord eejin#4240
+If you have any questions then don't be afraid to message me here, on the HiveWorkshop (eejin) or on Discord (eejin)